leenattress/museful/themes.md

 ```

-Since this object is passed into every theme, it's a boog place to put things like analytics keys.
+Since this object is passed into every theme, it's a good place to put things like analytics keys.

 > ⚠ Do not put anything private here, consider this file public ⚠